-- Caregivers’ ability to respond to patients’ explicit need (i.e. calls for help)
+- Caregivers’ ability to respond to patients’ explicit need (i.e., calls for help)

-Harvard went as far as to test which of two factors (between communications and response) had the biggest impact on HCAHPS scores (along with process of care measures.)
+Harvard went as far as to test which of two factors (between communications and response) had the biggest impact on HCAHPS scores (along with the process of care measures.)
 This is important because improving these two indicators required very different resources…response-focused issues require investments in things and technologies (including RFID location systems and visual monitoring systems) while the communication-focused issues point to cultural questions that are best addressed through initiatives such as training programs to teach interpersonal skills and empathy to caregivers in a facility.

 The researchers examined the relationship between the two dimensions of the patient experience, supplemented with analysis of 5 in-depth case studies of acute-care hospitals involving around 50 semi-structured interviews with administrators, nurses, and physicians.
-The results indicated that when process-of-care quality is high, then communication-focused efforts have a much stronger effect on reducing readmissions compared to improving response focused factors.
+The results indicated that when process-of-care quality is high, then communication-focused efforts have a much stronger effect on reducing readmissions compared to improving focused response factors.
 According to the study,

 Additionally, distinct patterns exist around.
 Medicare found that its patients accounted for more than 55% of all readmissions and 58.2% of all costs associated with readmissions.
 The top five readmission conditions in 2011 were

 - Congestive heart failure, non-hypertensive (134,500, 30-day readmissions)